lbastigk/Nebulite/README.md

 ---

-### Test Environment (ProjectTestEnvironment)
+### Test Environment

-A dedicated testing environment where developers can:

 - Run automated and manual tests on the core engine.
 - Validate performance, rendering, and game logic under various scenarios.
 - Experiment with new features before merging them into the main engine.

-Current implementation includes a 2-level menu:
-- Select the class first and then the specific test you wish to perform.
+Current implementation is done inside the main Engine binary through argument passing, e.g.:
+`Nebulite test renderer circle-benchmark`

 ---

 ## Dependencies

-The DSA Game Engine relies on the following libraries:
+Nebulite relies on the following libraries:

 - **SDL2** (Simple DirectMedia Layer) for rendering and input handling.
 - **SDL_ttf** for fonts.